 For patients with pT4 RCC after RN, survival is poor.
-More than three quarters of patients (72%) were initially clinically understaged compared to their final pathology.
-Sarcomatoid features, non-clear cell histology, and presence of systemic symptoms in particular were associated with worse overall survival.
-Although pre-surgical VEGFr TKI therapy in a high-risk RCC population, such as ours, appears to induce tumor shrinkage, future studies to evaluate the benefit of neo-adjuvant therapy in this population are still needed.
-For now, this approach should only be attempted in clinical trials, until further studies investigating oncologic and survival outcomes are conducted.
+More than three-quarters of patients (72%) were initially clinically understaged compared to their final pathology.
+Sarcomatoid features, non-clear-cell histology, and presence of systemic symptoms, in particular, were associated with worse OS.
+Although pre-surgical VEGFr TKI therapy in a high-risk RCC population, such as ours, appears to induce tumor shrinkage, future studies to evaluate the benefit of neoadjuvant therapy in this population are still needed.
+For now, this approach should only be attempted in clinical trials until further studies investigating oncological and survival outcomes are conducted.